 Usually the result for the most part speaks for itself.
 Usually it’s something beautiful and useful and everyone is happy because it’s been filtered through many lenses.
 Depending on the context, sometimes it’s even got the resources of multiple governments approving the visual content I made, or a brand legal team approving content, or it’s designed to map to healthcare compliancy.
 Or, it’s vector art meeting the requirements of a platform marketplace.
 To name a couple of examples.

-I still have the eye of a creative director and the design system awareness of an interactive front-end designer and coder.
+I still have the eye of an art director and the design system awareness of an interactive front-end designer and coder.
 And, I still have the years of vector illustration, interactive animation, and creating things for global brands in continually evolving medias.
 And, I still have the human factors design benchmarks deeply ingrained that led to creating an app UI for a number one design app in the Appstore that led to acquisition and that is used by most people.
 And, I still have the lens of someone who created visual designs for some of the top visited sites on the internet, and whose work is used by the governments of multiple nations.

 So, that’s the lens I bring to testing AI generation in design, and especially visual design.
 To say I'm just curious is an understatement.

 There’s no other way to understand something deeply other than to dive in.
 And, for years the quality was not as realistic.
 You could tell it was AI.
 So, what you could do with it was slightly more innocent since basically it was generating cartoons.
+Or, I should say, I was focused more on exploring model line art capabilities and quality, and not yet focused on human imagery.
+Testing models for line and art style quality, making things like this: https://exploringallthethings.blogspot.com/2025/04/a-few-characters.html.

 And, I tested image generation across many different platforms.
 I had many years of design experience and a lot of illustrations as part of that, and there was a massive amount of visual things I came to it wanting to see if AI could generate out of sheer curiosity.
 As part of the deep dive, I ran prompts to generate as many things as I could think of, just to see the quality of the output.
 Like that one specific shading technique I had been wanting to explore, or even see what Midjourney could do with my extensive vocabulary around visual design.